 Financial assets classified as held for trading are included in the category "financial assets at fair value through profit or loss".
 Financial assets are classified as held for trading if they are acquired for the purpose of selling in the near term with the intention of making a profit.
-Gains or losses on financial assets held for trading are recognised in profit or loss and the related assets are classified as current assets in the balance sheet.
+Gains or losses on financial assets held for trading are recognised in the Statement of Comprehensive Income and the related assets are classified as current assets in the Statement of Financial Position.